JP2394/steam-recommendations-DE-project/README.md

 You can view the dashboard [here](https://lookerstudio.google.com/reporting/2ccdf5bd-655e-4f15-9229-0dc7f072f6cb).

 ## _Contributing & Support_
-To be a part of this project's growth, whether by reporting issues, submitting pull requests, or contributing in any way, reach out to me through GitHub.
+To be a part of this project's growth, whether by reporting issues, submitting pull requests, or contributing in any way, reach out to me through this platform.